heimrichhannot/contao-news-bundle/README.md

 The default info box comes with headline, text (wysiwyg), hyperlink and hyperlink text fields.
 Use `##news_info_box##` within your news content elements / details (tl_content) to render the box content.

+### News navigation

+Navigate between news articles.
+You can go to the next (newer) or the previous (older) article direct from a news article.
+Respect filters set by the user.

 ## Technical instructions

 ### Add tag filtered websites to sitemap and/or search index

 This feature is useful e.g. if you have a tag filtered list module on some website and want to have this site containing all tags as auto_item in the sitemap and/or search index.
 You can do this by setting a jumpTo page for the desired tag source in the global contao settings (tl_settings) in the tags section.

+### News navigation

+To activate news navigation, you need to create a `newsnavigation` module and configure it with a `newslist` module.
+And you need to add set the `newsnavigation` module in the `newsreader` module.
+Don't add the module to an article, as this won't work, instead a template variable with the navigation is added to the news article template.

 ### Social stats